ifwe/open-source-handbook/starter_box/TOS.md

 ### Copyright Infringement.

-If You believe that any Materials infringe Your copyrights, please send an email detailing your complaint to [legal@tagged.com](mailto:legal@tagged.com).
+If You believe that any Materials infringe Your copyrights, please send an email detailing your complaint to [legal@ifwe.co](mailto:legal@ifwe.co).

 ### Management of Materials and Access.